spurreiter/check4updates/README.md

   --dev                 only devDependencies
   --peer                only peerDependencies

-  package               package name to include / exclude
+  package               package name to include/ exclude

 examples: